aroberge/friendly-traceback-docs/docs/source/tracebacks_markdown.md

 TypeError: 'list' object is not callable

 ```

+Perhaps you had a missing comma before the tuple.

 A `TypeError` is usually caused by trying
 to combine two incompatible types of objects,